panuhorsmalahti/gulp-json-lint/README.md

 ```

-The output is added to file.jsonlint
+The output is added to file.jsonlint.
 You can output the errors by using reporters.
 There are two default reporters:
 * 'json' prints stringified JSON to console.log.